Kagu-chan/osu-toolkit/support/README.md

 If you want this help,

 * Host your project
-* Create an issue ticket with project details
+* Create an issue ticket and provide following information:
+* Description
+* One lined description for list page
+* Github-Link
+* Osu-Forums-Link